BrightID/BrightID/README.md

 Boundary-preserving IDs like state-issued IDs require central agencies and intrusive checks; BrightIDs don't.

-Global initiatives such as Universal Basic Income or a worldwide vote can use BrightIDs to include everyone while keeping out fakes and duplicates.
+Global initiatives such as Universal Basic Income or worldwide votes can use BrightIDs to include everyone while keeping out fakes and duplicates.

 ## Decentralized and Owner-Free